HomeDev GuideRecipesAPI Reference

 Describes how to install, update and disable apps (add-ons).

-Optimizely uses NuGet for handling applications (apps, sometimes known as add-ons) in a standard package format.
-You can install apps directly from Visual Studio or via the app user interface.
+Optimizely uses NuGet to handle applications (apps, also known as add-ons) in a standard package format.
+You can install apps directly from Visual Studio or through the app's user interface.

 📘